 The best cordless stick vacuum for bare floors that we've tested is the Shark Rocket Pet Pro with MultiFlex IZ163H.
 This vacuum delivers superb performance on bare, even floor types like hardwood or tile, as it easily clears bulky debris like cereal, small debris like rice, and pet hair.
 Suction performance remains consistent as its dirt compartment fills up, which is good when dealing with several large messes.

 Its pre-motor and allergen-trapping HEPA filters shouldn't need to be replaced too often, so recurring costs are low.
-While there are quite a few parts that need to be cleaned periodically, they're easy to access for the most part.
+While there are quite a few parts that need periodic cleaning, they're easy to access for the most part.
 Its lightweight construction is also highly maneuverable, even in tight, closed-off areas.
 Depending on your choice of suction power setting and usage habits, runtime can vary from roughly anywhere between 10 to 40 minutes, which should be sufficient for most areas.

 Jul 06, 2021: Ensured that all main picks are still in stock and represent the best choice for their given category.